Bhavya-Nayyar/EmbeddedSystem/Smart Sensor Hub/Server/README.md

 The nodejs server along with the index.html file.
-Used as a simple dashboard where the ESP transfers the sensor values via Wi-Fi to thie webpage, hosted on the localhost server and updates the values accordingly.
+Used as a simple dashboard where the ESP transfers the sensor values via Wi-Fi to the webpage, hosted on the localhost server and updates the values accordingly.